A Fully Engaged Community

 By donating to the Garden Fund, you are helping to kickstart initiatives with the human and financial capital to build momentum and develop sustainable programs with lasting impact and engagement.

-City Garden School is a 501(c)(3) non-profit organization and depends upon the generous support from each family and the community in the form of tuition, gifts, and volunteer hours.
-Your tax-deductible, contribution to the Garden Fund helps to fill the gap in the operating budget and pay for equipment, facilities and utilities, and faculty and staff salaries.
-Your generous support ensures that City Garden School will continue to grow and thrive in the coming year.
-Together we are creating something very special for our children and for future generations–a place where each individual can realize his and her full potential through goodness, beauty and truth.
+City Garden School is a 501(c)(3) non-profit organization and is sustained and enriched through gifts made by parents, grandparents, alumni, faculty, staff, and friends.
+This vital support ensures the school’s ability to continue to offer the most relevant and inspiring education to children today and far into the future.
+Your tax-deductible contribution to the Garden Fund helps to fill the gap in the operating budget and pay for equipment, facilities and utilities, and faculty and staff salaries.
+Garden Fund contributions are essential to the day-to-day operations of the school, as tuition does not cover the full cost of the education provided here.
+Your generous support ensures that City Garden School will continue to grow and thrive in the coming years.
+Together we are creating something very special for our children and for future generations–a place where each individual can realize his or her full potential through goodness, beauty, and truth.

 By participating in school events, volunteering time and energy, and supporting fundraising initiatives, our community shows its support for our school and programs.
 There are school fundraising, special events, publications, and alumni relations opportunities.
 We welcome your interest and participation.